Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Proposed Method

-Mel-frequency Cepstral coefficients(MFCCs) were employed to extract features for the classifier.
-The classification was then done using a convolutional neural network(Fig.\ref{fig:Convolutional Neural Network For Color Classification}).
-Three 1D convolutional layers with 0.3 dropout, two dense fully connected layers with 0.3 dropout, and a softmax layer are utilized in this network.
-Despite the fact that this network achieved a test set accuracy of 92\%, there are issues with utilizing it to evaluate children.
+We used MFCC features and a CNN model to classify each segment.
+Three convolutional layers with a dropout of 0.3, two dense, fully connected layers with a dropout of 0.3, and a softmax layer are utilized in this network.
+Even though this network achieved an accuracy of 92\%, there are issues with utilizing it to evaluate children.
 The main problem is the accuracy of VAD.

-Noise has a big impact on voice activity detection (Fig.\ref{fig:VAD sensitivity to noise}).
-In addition, the classifier was able to recognize which color was said, but determining whether the word was a color or not was extremely difficult and required a large amount of data.
-Consequently, we decided to combine an ASR (which will be discussed further) with a text evaluation to get a better assessment of the youngster.
+Noise enormously impacts VAD (Figure \ref{fig:VAD sensitivity to noise}).
+Moreover, the classifier can recognize which color was said, but determining whether the word is a color or not, is extremely difficult and it requires a large amount of data.
+Consequently, we decided to combine an ASR (which will be discussed further) with a text evaluation method to assess the youngster better.

-\subsection{Meaningless words task}
+\subsection{Meaningless Words Task}

-In this task, the youngster must repeat a meaningless word that the website plays.
-These useless words are similar to meaningful words but with different phonemes (for example "Sacaroni" instead of "Macaroni").
+In this task, the children must repeat a meaningless word that is played for them.
+These meaningless words are produced by modifying some parts of a word's phonemes to make them sound similar to the real word and unavailable in the Persian language's lexicon.
+For example /sacaroni/ instead of /macaroni/.
+This phoneme altering can be found anywhere in the word.

-This task is distinct from the previous one.
-There is no sequence here, and the output can be handled by a simple classifier.
-We trained a classifier similar to Fig.\ref{fig:Convolutional Neural Network For Color Classification} and attained a 90\% accuracy rate.
-The model was powerful enough to identify the word, but it was not powerful enough to determine whether the word is in the valid words or not.
-Adding a new class for out of the set words didn't assist because the desired words were spread out and a term that sounded similar to one of them may result in one of the desired words.
+This task is different from the previous one.
+There is no sequence here, and a simple classifier can handle the output.
+We trained a CNN classifier similar to the model used in Section \ref{subsec:rantask} and attained a 90\% accuracy rate.
+The model was powerful enough to identify the word, however, it was not powerful enough to determine whether the word was valid.
+It was challenging to determine whether a word was invalid since we had to construct a new class for such terms.
+Many data samples should be gathered for this portion, particularly for words similar to those in our classes.

-As a result, we applied ASR for this task and assessed the kid using the text provided by the ASR model.